klafave1/PLP5/README.md

 * Preventing Overrides: You can prevent a method, property, or subscript from being overridden in a subclass by marking it as "final".
 This prevents subclasses from providing their own implementations.
 ###### In Swift, single inheritance is supported, meaning a class can inherit from only one superclass.
 #### 4. If there is inheritance, how does your language deal with overloading method names and resolving those calls?
 ###### In Swift, method overloading is common and allows developers to define multiple methods with the same name but differing in parameter types, number of parameters, or argument labels.
-This is particularly useful in scenarios where similar functionality is desired under varying circumstances.
 When a method call is made, Swift's compiler decides which method to execute based on the provided arguments, ensuring that the appropriate overloaded method is executed.
 #### 5. Is there anything else that’s important to know about objects and inheritance in your language? a.
 I know this question is vague, but objects are where languages can vary a lot, so it’s hard to ask questions that will apply to everyone.
-######
+* Access Control: Swift provides access control modifiers such as "private", "internal", "fileprivate", and "public" to restrict access to properties, methods, and classes.
+*         //Example
+          open class SomeOpenClass {}
+          public class SomePublicClass {}
+          internal class SomeInternalClass {}
+          fileprivate class SomeFilePrivateClass {}
+          private class SomePrivateClass {}